in the Community - 2013/2014

 2013 Youth Tour Winner

-Paul Bunyan Telephone selected Tanyssa Olfason as the winner of the cooperative’s 2013 Youth Tour Essay Contest.
-She will attend the 2012 Youth Tour in Washington, D.C. from June 1-5.
+Paul Bunyan Communications selected Tanyssa Olfason as the winner of the cooperative’s 2013 Youth Tour Essay Contest.
+She will attended the 2013 Youth Tour in Washington, D.C. from June 1-5.

 Recognition - 2013